KapilYadav-dev/SmS-Bomber-rest-API/README.md

 Welcome to SMS Bomb API (💣)

 Bomb your friends unlimited messages and prank them now.
-It is a tool made for your joy and prank friends.
+It's a tool to prank friends.
 It is totally free to use.
 Take a look at it and enjoy our tool.
 When you bomb your friends, your friends will receive an bunch of messages simultaneously.